 Puma Ignite v2 Review Facts

 As what Puma considers to be its most responsive shoe yet, the Ignite v2 is living up to the company name in the world of road running.
-The Puma brand is well respected in the sports realm and many runners and all around athletes trust it for their livelihoods.
+The Puma brand is well respected in the sports realm and many runners and all-around athletes trust it for their livelihoods.
 In fact, one of Puma’s greatest claims to fame is that Usain Bolt, the world’s fastest man, racks up miles in this very shoe.
-At first glance, it is an attractive and vibrant shoe that, in all its athletic appearance, requires to be take seriously.
-While this shoe tends to run narrow and slightly small but most found it to be exceptionally lightweight, adept, and comfortable.
+At first glance, it is an attractive and vibrant shoe that, in all its athletic appearance, requires to be taken seriously.
+While this shoe tends to run narrow and slightly small, most found it to be exceptionally lightweight, adaptable, and comfortable.
 The shoe features Puma’s unique foam cushioning technology.
-It is intended as a daily trainer or even a race ready kick for use on roads and smooth surfaces for the neutral runner or those with no pronation issues.
-Some claim it is great not only for running, but also walking, lifting, and casual wear.
+It is intended as a daily trainer or even a race-ready kick for use on roads and smooth surfaces for the neutral runner or those with no pronation issues.
+Some claim it is great not only for running, but also for walking, lifting, and casual wear.

 The outsole of the PUMA Ignite